 Our overarching objective is to empower our girls to understand what underpins good health, such that they set and pursue goals to ensure their wellbeing is a priority.
 Our girls will learn to take responsibility for their wellbeing by developing understanding and skills for life.

 Wellbeing Coaches are non-teaching staff specialised in counselling and/or health qualifications.
-They are specially trained by RMIT through their Wellness School and expert facilitators.

 The Wellbeing Coach is specifically involved in: